Spin squeezing in internal bosonic Josephson junctions via enhanced shortcuts to adiabaticity: System and spin-squeezed states

 In the following, we will review the well-known mapping of the two-site (or two-state) Bose-Hubbard model of a BJJ to a fictitious particle in a nearly harmonic potential, which is described by a single-particle Schr\"{o}dinger-like equation in Fock space~\cite{Mahmud+:05,Shchesnovich+Trippenbach:08}.

 The time-dependent Schr{\"o}dinger equation of this system is written as

-By using the pseudoangular momentum approach, a system of N particles can be described as a single particle with spin $ N/2 $ and the basis set is of the form $ \{\ket{m}\} $ with $ m = -N/2, ..., N/2 $ eigenstates of the $ \hat{J}_{z} $ operator.
-The general state $ \ket{\Psi} $ can be written as
+By making use of the pseudoangular momentum approach [cf. Sec.~\ref{IntroIBJJ}], a system of $N$ particles can be described as a single particle with spin $ N/2 $ and the basis set is of the form $ \{\ket{m}\} $, with $ m = -N/2, ..., N/2 $ being the eigenvalues of the operator $J_{z}$.
+The general state $ \ket{\Psi}$ can be written as

 with $\sum_{m = -N/2}^{N/2} \left|c_{m}\right|^2 = 1$ and $\braket{m}{m'} = \delta_{m,m'}$.
 By making use of Eqs.~\eqref{eq:SchrodingerEquationBoseHubbardAngular} and \eqref{eq:GeneralStateAngularMomentum}, we readily obtain